whennemuth/kuali-cloudformation/kuali_ec2/README.md

 ## Kuali Research Single EC2 instance creation

-Use this template to perform the simplest form of deployment for kuali research, a single publicly addressable ec2 instance application host.
+Use this template to perform the simplest form of deployment for kuali research, a single privately addressable ec2 instance application host.

 ![layout](./diagram1.png)